-Statistical modeling (i.e., linear mixed model) was used to isolate the unique impact of completing LearningCurve on student course performance (overall course grade and exam average grade as percentages).
-In order to partial out the unique impact of LC, several factors were included in the model to control for other variables researchers thought would likely impact academic performance.
+Statistical modeling (i.e., linear mixed model) was used to isolate the unique impact of completing LearningCurve activities on student course performance (overall course grade and exam average grade as percentages).
+In order to partial out the unique impact of LearningCurve, several factors were included in the model to control for other variables researchers thought would likely impact academic performance.
 The variables were:

-- subject,
+- subject

-- course mean grade,
+- course mean grade

-- course mean exam average,
+- course mean exam average

-- student college readiness (i.e., high school GPA, SAT/ACT scores),
+- student college readiness

+(i.e., high school GPA, SAT/ACT scores)

-- student financial aid eligibility,
+- student financial aid eligibility

-- student gender,

-- student race/ethnicity,

-- first generation college student status,
+- student gender

-- number of LC assignments assigned within a course,

-- and number of LC assignments completed by individual students.
+- student race/ethnicity - first generation college student status - number of LearningCurve assignments assigned within a course - and number of LearningCurve assignments completed by individual students

-Including these variables in the model was an attempt to equate students on background variables, prior academic performance, and current academic setting in order to bolster the argument that the impact of LC is not simply a reflection of "better" students completing more LC activities.
+With an eye toward understanding the impact that Learning Curve can have on student performance, these variables were included in the model in an effort to equate students on background variables, prior academic performance, and current academic setting.
+The results underscore that the impact of Learning Curve is not simply a reflection of "better" students completing more Learning Curve activities